Income

 Adding Income Sources

-Add expected income with a name, amount, frequency, and start date.
+Add expected income with a name, amount, and frequency.
+Choose from Weekly, Biweekly, Twice Monthly, Monthly, Yearly, or Custom to match how often you're paid.
 Common examples include salary, freelance work, and side projects.
-Each income source will appear in your planning summary so you can see how much you expect to earn each period.
+Each income source appears in your income summary so you can see how much you expect to earn each period.

 One-Time Income